TOD-theses/paper-T-RACE/main.typ

 == Evaluation of TOD detection

-We run the TOD detection on all the attacks from the ground truth.
+To evaluate our TOD detection method, we run it on the attacks from the ground truth.

 /*
 ```